phf/dupes/README.md

 start a goroutine for each root directory.
 Curiously there's not much of a speedup if we only pass two or three roots; once we pass twenty or so, however, things start to heat up.
+- Another approach splits `check` into a pipeline of goroutines connected with channels.
+Each goroutine "filters out" things that cannot possibly be duplicates and passes the rest further down to more thorough filters.
+(This can be combined with one goroutine for each root directory.
+And we can have pools of workers to do long file operations concurrently.)
 - I'll have to write a number of competing concurrent variants to see what's best.
 So I'll leave `dupes.go` as a non-concurrent reference version for now.